 - Centrally locate the furnace with respect to the proposed or existing air distribution system. - Ensure the temperature of the return air entering the furnace is between 55°F and 100°F when the furnace is heating. - Provide provisions for venting combustion products outdoors through a proper venting system.
 Special consideration should be given to vent/flue pipe routing and combustion air intake pipe when applicable.
-Refer to Section IX, Vent/Flue Pipe and Combustion Air Pipe -Termination Locations for appropriate termination locations and to determine if the piping system from furnace to termination can be accomplished within the guidelines given.
-NOTE: The length of flue and/or combustion air piping can be a limiting factor in the location of the furnace. - Locate the furnace so condensate flows downwards to the drain.
+Refer to Vent/Flue Pipe and Combustion Air Pipe - Termination Locations for appropriate termination locations and to determine if the piping system from furnace to termination can be accomplished within the guidelines given.
+NOTE: The length of flue and/or combustion air piping can be a limiting factor in the location of the furnace.

+- Locate the furnace so condensate flows downwards to the drain.
 Do not locate the furnace or its condensate drainage system in any area subject to below freezing temperatures without proper freeze protection.
-Refer to Section X, Condensate Drain Lines and Trap for further details. - Ensure adequate combustion air is available for the furnace.
+Refer to Condensate Drain Lines and Trap for further details.

+- Ensure adequate combustion air is available for the furnace.
 Improper or insufficient combustion air can expose building occupants to gas combustion products that could include carbon monoxide.
-Refer to Section V, Combustion and Ventilation Air Requirements. - Set the furnace on a level floor to enable proper condensate drainage.
+Refer to Combustion and Ventilation Air Requirements.

+- Set the furnace on a level floor to enable proper condensate drainage.
 If the floor becomes wet or damp at times, place the furnace above the floor on a concrete base sized approximately 1-1/2" larger than the base of the furnace.
-Refer to the Section VII, Horizontal Applications and Considerations for leveling of horizontal furnaces. - Ensure upflow or horizontal furnaces are not installed directly on carpeting, or any other combustible material.
-The only combustible material allowed is wood. - A special accessory subbase must be used for upright counterflow unit installations over any combustible material (including wood).
+Refer to the Horizontal Applications and Considerations for leveling of horizontal furnaces.

+- Ensure upflow or horizontal furnaces are not installed directly on carpeting, or any other combustible material.
+The only combustible material allowed is wood.

+- A special accessory subbase must be used for upright counterflow unit installations over any combustible material (including wood).
 Refer to subbase instructions for installation details.
-(NOTE: A subbase will not be required if an air conditioning coil is located beneath the furnace between the supply air opening and the combustible floor. - Exposure to contaminated combustion air will result in safety and performance-related problems.
+(NOTE: A subbase will not be required if an air conditioning coil is located beneath the furnace between the supply air opening and the combustible floor.

+- Exposure to contaminated combustion air will result in safety and performance-related problems.
 Do not install the furnace where the combustion air is exposed to the following substances:

-chlorinated waxes or cleaners chlorine-based swimming pool chemicals water softening chemicals deicing salts or chemicals carbon tetrachloride halogen type refrigerants cleaning solutions (such as perchloroethylene) printing inks paint removers varnishes hvdrochloric acid cements and glues antistatic fabric softeners for clothes dryers and masonry acid washing materials
+- permanent wave solutions

+- chlorinated waxes or cleaners

+- chlorine-based swimming pool chemicals

+- water softening chemicals

+- deicing salts or chemicals

+- carbon tetrachloride

+- halogen type refrigerants

+- cleaning solutions (such as perchloroethylene)

+- printing inks

+- paint removers

+- varnishes

+- hydrochloric acid

+- cements and glues

+- antistatic fabric softeners for clothes dryers

+- and masonry acid washing materials

+- Seal off a non-direct vent furnace if it is installed near an area frequently contaminated by any of the above substances.
+This protects the non-direct vent furnace from airborne contaminants.
+To ensure that the enclosed non-direct vent furnace has an adequate supply of combustion air, vent from a nearby uncontaminated room or from outdoors.
+Refer to the Combustion and Ventilation Air Requirements for details.